bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

     name: req.user?.companyName
   }

-  // Create a new BoundBucketClient instance by calling the `bindClient`
+  // Create a new BoundReflagClient instance by calling the `bindClient`
   // method on a `ReflagClient` instance
-  // This will create a new instance that is bound to the user/company given. const boundBucketClient = bucket.bindClient({ user, company });
+  // This will create a new instance that is bound to the user/company given. const boundReflagClient = reflag.bindClient({ user, company });

-  // Store the BoundBucketClient instance in the `res.locals` object so we
+  // Store the BoundReflagClient instance in the `res.locals` object so we
-  // can access it in our route handlers res.locals.boundBucketClient = boundBucketClient;
+  // can access it in our route handlers res.locals.boundReflagClient = boundReflagClient;
   next();
 });

-// Now use res.locals.boundBucketClient in your handlers app.get("/todos", async (_req, res) => {
+// Now use res.locals.boundReflagClient in your handlers app.get("/todos", async (_req, res) => {
-  const { track, isEnabled } = res.locals.bucketUser.getFeature("show-todos");
+  const { track, isEnabled } = res.locals.reflagUser.getFeature("show-todos");

   if (!isEnabled) {
     res.status(403).send({"error": "feature inaccessible"})